FOREX-Sterling and euro firm ahead of Brexit vote

 higher on the last day of campaigning before Britain's

-off its highest this year after a swing in polls towards the
+highest this year after a swing in polls towards the "In" camp

 Most analysts still see the vote as too close to call and